Disappointment in DC

 In comparison with everyone else here, his origin seems kind of trite.
-Shaman, medicine man, magician, using Indian powers… yadda, yadda, yadda… superhero.
-In this case, not so much as he was taken from Atlantis 1000 BCE.
-He was part of the heroes of that time in the Obsidian Age and had helped the time displaced JLA back home.
+Shaman, medicine man, magician, using Indian powers … yadda, yadda, yadda … superhero.
+In this case, not so much as he was taken from Atlantis in 1000 BCE.
+He was part of the heroes of that time in the Obsidian Age and had helped the time-displaced JLA back home.

 And, yes, he can grow into a giant.

 The “Inukchuk!” shout works with all of his other magical skills, too.
 He comes to the present day and is recruited by Vera Black’s JLE (Justice League Elite) along with his wife.
 The JLE was the JLA’s black ops team that skidded along the very edge of the whole good/bad thing.